 1. Availability of Facilities and Service Modifications:

-c.
+c .
 Spectrum may, from time to time, offer additional Communications Service features or functionality, or discontinue certain Communications Service features or functionality.
-Information about these features or functions will be available at http://enterprise.spectrum.com/ or http://business.spectrum.com/ or in the applicable price guide at www.spectrum.com, under “Customer Disclosures.”
-These additional Communications Services, features or functions may be subject to additional specific terms and conditions, and may be subject to change at any time by Spectrum.
+Information about these features or functions will be available at https://enterprise.spectrum.com or https://business.spectrum.com or in the applicable price guide at https://spectrum.com, under “Customer Disclosures.”
+These additional Communications Services, features, or functions may be subject to additional specific terms and conditions, and may be subject to change at any time by Spectrum.

 2. Customer-Premise Equipment: Communications Services may require Customer-premise equipment.
 If required, Spectrum will supply such equipment for so long as Customer remains a Communications Service Customer.
 Depending on the Communications Service plan, there may be a monthly charge for the equipment.
 Upon termination of Communications Service for any reason, Customer shall return the Spectrum-supplied equipment within thirty (30) days or Customer will be charged an equipment fee equal to the fee charged by Spectrum at the time the equipment was supplied by Spectrum.
 An exception to this return policy is when the equipment is also supporting Internet service, in which case Customer may continue to use the equipment until such time as Internet is no longer provided or Spectrum requests a substitution of the equipment.